bio

 my story until now, kinda autobiographic

-I’m into research, informatics in general, software development, web video creation, 3d printing, metal music, skateboarding, running, bouldering, and so much more.
+I’m into software engineering, informatics in general, web video creation, 3d printing, metal music, skateboarding, running, bouldering, playing chess, and so much more.
 In the past, I co-authored 30+ research papers, I created 4,200+ videos that were viewed a total of ~60 million times, I wrote tens of thousands lines of code, and I certainly fell more than a 100,000 times from my skateboard or a climbing wall.
 On this page, I summarize how that came about.
 If you’re more interested about the present, visit my now-page, watch one of my best videos, or read a research paper.

 I started programming when I was 12 years old using Visual Basic.NET 2005.
 With limited internet access, I learned the language and Windows Forms-based UI development primarily by reading the provided documentation by Microsoft.
 Back then, I programmed dozens of little tools that helped in my daily life and played with new technologies; funny thing: really not so different compared to today.
 My school had only very limited classes on informatics, so I was basically on my own.
 A couple years later, in 2009 with the age of 15, I uploaded my first YouTube videos about the game Audiosurf.
 They are not online anymore, but some were reuploaded.
 In October 2010, I uploaded my first Let’s Play video, inspired by the very young German Let’s Play scene.
 One month later, I discovered a game in early alpha status called Minecraft and started creating videos about it.